YukinoKoh/styleguide/README.md

-This project is to write style guidelines with components
+This project is to write style guidelines with components.
+Because of the size, I haven't uploaded the dependent node modules.

 This project was constructed with [Create React App](https://github.com/facebook/create-react-app).